Innovate. Accelerate. Win.

 Although Public Key Infrastructure (PKI) is securing our online transactions, it can be very fragile too.
 From fraudulent Certification Authorities (CAs) to implementation errors that expose private keys, managing machine identities securely can present technical challenges.

 CAs are responsible for the creation of machine identities and they dictate the lifetime of an issued certificate.
 Traditionally, end-entity certificates are long-lived, with lifetimes of more than one year.
 For multi-server operators and Content Delivery Networks (CDNs) such as Cloudflare, this can be problematic because of the potential trust placed in sensitive private key material.
-To limit exposure, a short-lived certificate would be preferable.
-However, constant communication with an external CA to obtain short-lived certificates could result in poor performance or even worse, lack of access to a service entirely.

 Building the case for delegated credentials